 Whova’s multitrack agenda helps attendees find their way through a sprawling agenda by marking the various conference tracks with colorful tags.
 A track filtering feature lets an attendee easily pinpoint sessions of interest.
 Just select a track — or a combination of tracks — to refine your view of the agenda.
 Depending on how it is filtered, an agenda with 300 sessions might become a more manageable eight sessions.

-In addition to the Whova App, Whova’s Agenda Widget feature has been upgraded to accommodate a multitrack program.
+In addition to the Whova App, Whova’s Agenda Center has been upgraded to accommodate a multitrack program.
 Once embedded in an event web page, a Whova-generated web agenda fully supports track color tagging and track filtering, letting attendees find their proper places in a crowded venue.

 What’s a Track, Anyway?